 Its all about building up God's people which is "the church".
 We see, here, that Paul never looked at the church as a building so we must ask ourselves why so many think of it that way today.
 When you start to think of the church as a building, then, you get the struggles between different buildings that are each trying to be "the church".
 That division is the same thing that was going on here in Corinth and it is not of God but of the enemy.

-By the grace God has given me, I laid a foundation as an expert builder, and someone else is building on it.
-But each one should be careful how he builds.
+Using the grace God gave me, I laid a foundation, like a skilled master-builder; and another man is building on it.
+But let each one be careful how he builds.

 Paul explains that he led people to Jesus (evangelist) which is the foundation of our faith.
 Then, others (pastors) were raised up to help them in their day to day walk in the faith.
 Paul was responsible for the task that God gave him and those that were called to be pastors were responsible for that task.
 The same goes for us today in that we are only responsible for what God tells us to do and we are to do it well because it is for Him.